 We warmly recommend making some 3-4 GB of free space for the internal storage of your device (

 /home ) before starting the update.
 Processing an OS update of almost 1 GB requires a good amount of work area.
 Move your pictures and videos to the SD card (or to your PC or cloud service).

 This is the usual drill before attempting to update your devices:

 Take a backup of your data before attempting to update your device and save the backup to an SD card or to some other off-device location (PC, your cloud service).
 Note that videos and images are not included in cloud-based backups.
 Do not reboot the device while the update is in progress.
 Do keep the phone connected to a battery charger during the whole process.
-The device screen may blank out during the update process; you may waken the display by a short press on the power key to monitor the progress.
+The device screen may blank out during the update process; you may wake the display with a short press of the power key to monitor the progress.

-For detailed instructions on updating software, read our help article in Zendesk.
+For detailed instructions on updating software, read our help article in Sailfish OS Documentation.